How and Why to Create Team Norms

 The members of every team and workgroup develop particular ways of interacting with each other over time.
 Effective interpersonal communication among members and successful communication with managers and employees outside of the team are critical components of team functioning.

-What Are Team Norms or Relationship Guidelines?
+Team Norms and Relationship Guidelines

-Team norms are a set of rules or guidelines that a team establishes to shape the interaction of team members with one other and with employees who are external to the team.
+Team norms are a set of rules or guidelines that a team establishes to shape the interaction of its members with one other and with employees who are external to the team.
 Team norms can be developed during an early team meeting, preferably the first meeting, and more norms can be added as the team deems necessary.

 Once developed, team norms are used to help guide the behavior of team members and are used to assess how well team members are interacting.
 These guidelines enable members of a team to call each other out on any behavior that is dysfunctional, disruptive, or that is negatively impacting the success of the team's work.